Preparing for a Major Shift in Export Control Policy

 Why BIS Is Making the Change

-“For too long, loopholes have enabled exports that undermine American national security and foreign policy interests,” Jeffrey Kessler, Undersecretary of Commerce for Industry and Security, said in a statement upon the formal announcement of the Interim Final Rule.
+While implementation and enforcement of the Affiliates Rule is currently paused, BIS is directly targeting diversion schemes in which listed parties set up affiliates or shell firms to keep U.S. goods and technology flowing despite restrictions.“For too long, loopholes have enabled exports that undermine American national security and foreign policy interests,” Jeffrey Kessler, Undersecretary of Commerce for Industry and Security, said in a statement upon the formal announcement of the Interim Final Rule.
 “Under this Administration, BIS is closing the loopholes and ensuring that export controls work as intended.”

 As Matt Axelrod, former Assistant Secretary for Export Enforcement at BIS, explained in a previous Kharon webinar before the rule was announced: “I think it is frustrating to BIS, and certainly to the enforcement side of BIS from a national security perspective, that this doesn't exist, because of how easy it can be for an entity-listed company to set up a different subsidiary, and that’s not caught by the entity list.”